karthik101/30loops-user-docs/30loops-user-docs/client.rst

 ``-R, --raw``
   Use a raw mode for printing output.
-The raw mode prints JSON messages as returned from the server, with out any indendation.
+The raw mode prints JSON messages as returned from the server, with out any indentation.
 This is handy if you want to use the ``thirty`` tool in scripts.

 .. _thirty-client-configuration-file: